samirhseo/eza-data-eng-assessment/README.md

 ## Install

-To start, clone the repo into an IDE that supports docker (I've used pycharm) and enter this into your terminal:
+To start, clone the repo into an IDE that supports docker (I've used pycharm) and enter this into the terminal in your IDE Environment:

 >docker-compose up